justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_tower.md

 #### Transmute Scroll

 At 2nd level, you gain the ability to improvise spell scrolls.
 As an action, you expend your Arcane Recovery to magically duplicate one of the spells in your spellbook.
-The chosen spell must be of a level that you would otherwise recover using Arcane Recovery and is stored within your spellbook on a blank page.
+The chosen spell must be of a level that you would otherwise recover using Arcane Recovery, and is stored within your spellbook on a blank page.
 If the scroll is not used within 24 hours, the page it's written upon crumbles to dust.

 #### Scroll Arts